-Since its release, ChatGPT, developed by OpenAI, has taken the internet by storm with enthusiastic reviews for its ability to generate comprehensive text responses.
+Since its release, ChatGPT, developed by OpenAI, has taken the internet by storm with enthusiastic reviews for its ability to generate comprehensive text.
 Once you submit a prompt, ChatGPT takes mere seconds to create a response.
-Developed by OpenAI, ChatGPT uses natural language processing (NLP) to generate human-like conversations.

 The tool utilizes a large language model (LLM) to process expansive text data sets and learn the language to produce answers based on received inputs.
 While similar models already exist, ChatGPT’s popularity is due to its ability to perform a variety of tasks, including answering simple and complex questions, writing college essays, screenplays, social media posts, and even code.
 This presents a promising opportunity to use artificial intelligence (AI) for candidate sourcing and recruitment.
 Recruiters can ask ChatGPT to write job descriptions, outreach emails to candidates, screen resumes, and schedule interviews.

 However, despite its impressive ability to generate conversational text, there are concerns regarding the reliability of the generated content.
 So, should you use ChatGPT to write job descriptions?
 The short answer is yes, but there is more to it.
-In this article, we explore the risks and benefits of using ChatGPT to generate job descriptions.
+In this article, we explore how to use ChatGPT to generate job descriptions, as well as the risks and benefits associated with it.
 We also assess its impact on other avenues like diversity, equity, and inclusion (DE&I) and employer branding.

 Using ChatGPT for Job Descriptions: The Benefits